dwang53/WaxLakeDelta_openTelemac_model/README.md

 ## Features
 - **Hydrodynamic Simulation**: Utilizes Telemac2D to model water flow dynamics.
 - **Sediment Transport**: Employs GAIA for simulating erosion and deposition processes.
-- **Implementations**: This model implemented De Leeuw et al. (2020) entrainment relation in two different ways: one is to replace the coheisive entrainment relation
+- **Implementations**: This model implemented De Leeuw et al. (2020) entrainment relation to model both sand and mud entrainments.
+Eco-geomorphic zones are also implemented along with Baptist vegetation resistance relations to model the complex flow over the wetland and river network.
 - **Delta Evolution**: Models the long-term evolution of river deltas under different scenarios.
-- **Environmental Impact Assessment**: Assesses the impact of human activities and climate change on delta morphology.

 ## Installation
 To use this model, please ensure you have openTelemac installed on your system.
 The installation guide can be found on the [openTelemac website](http://wiki.opentelemac.org/doku.php?id=installation_notes_2_beta).